Peter G. Peterson: United States Secretary of Commerce (1972–73)

-In 1971, he was named assistant to the president for international economic affairs by U.S. President Richard Nixon.
-In April 1971, Peterson produced a secret report for Nixon on the volatile world economy and which argued the case that the United States was in economic decline under the existing world order of trade, which the U.S. had helped build immediately after World War II.
-To stem that decline, according to Peterson, the United States would have to challenge competing nations in the trading sphere by adopting industrial policy.
-The report impressed Nixon and the idea of American competitive decline soon became "an article of popular belief."
-The report established some of the intellectual foundations of Nixon's stunning decision in August 1971 to upend the Bretton Woods agreement.
-Professional economists derided the thesis as a form of mercantilism that betrayed "economic illiteracy."
+In 1971, he was named assistant to the president for international economic affairs by U.S. president Richard Nixon.
+In April 1971, Peterson produced a secret report for Nixon on the volatile world economy that argued that the U.S. was in economic decline under the existing world order of trade, which the U.S. had helped build immediately after World War II.
+To stem that decline, according to Peterson, the U.S. must challenge competing nations in the trading sphere by adopting industrial policy.
+The report impressed Nixon and the idea of American competitive decline soon became "an article of popular belief".
+The report established some of the intellectual foundations of Nixon's decision in August 1971 to upend the Bretton Woods agreement.
+Professional economists derided the thesis as a form of mercantilism that betrayed "economic illiteracy".

-In 1972, he became the Secretary of Commerce, a position he held for one year.
-At that time he also assumed the chairmanship of President Nixon's National Commission on Productivity and was appointed U.S. Chairman of the U.S.–Soviet Commercial Commission.
+In 1972, Peterson became Secretary of Commerce, a position he held for one year.
+At that time he also assumed the chairmanship of Nixon's National Commission on Productivity and was appointed U.S. Chairman of the U.S.–Soviet Commercial Commission.
 During his tenure, Peterson was a strong critic of the rising financial debt of the United States.

 Post-Washington career

 Peterson was chairman and CEO of Lehman Brothers (1973–1977) and Lehman Brothers, Kuhn, Loeb Inc. (1977–1984).

-In 1985, he co-founded with Stephen A. Schwarzman the prominent private equity and investment management firm, the Blackstone Group, and was for many years its chairman.
-At Blackstone, he made a fortune including the $1.9 billion he received when it went public in 2007, that funded many of his charitable and political causes.
+In 1985, Peterson and Stephen A. Schwarzman co-founded the private equity and investment management firm the Blackstone Group, and for many years Peterson was its chairman.
+At Blackstone, he made a fortune, including the $1.9 billion he received when it went public in 2007, that funded many of his charitable and political causes.

 Clinton presidency

 In 1992, he was one of the co-founders of the Concord Coalition, a bipartisan citizens' organization that advocates reduction of the federal budget deficit.
-Following record deficits under President George W. Bush, Peterson commented in 2004, "I remain a Republican, but the Republicans have become a far more theological, faith-directed party, not troubling with evidence."
+Following record deficits under President George W. Bush, Peterson said in 2004, "I remain a Republican, but the Republicans have become a far more theological, faith-directed party, not troubling with evidence."

 In February 1994, President Bill Clinton named Peterson as a member of the Bipartisan Commission on Entitlement and Tax Reform co-chaired by Senators Bob Kerrey and John Danforth.
-He also served as co-chair of the Conference Board Commission on Public Trust and Private Enterprises (Co-Chaired by John Snow).
+He also served as co-chair of the Conference Board Commission on Public Trust and Private Enterprises (co-chaired by John Snow).